Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Why is physics on the MCAT?

-Medical schools want to see that you (1) have a basic understanding of physics principles that influence human physiology; and (2) that you are able to learn and understand difficult topics.
+The AAMC includes physics on the MCAT because medical schools want to see that you (1) have a basic understanding of physics principles that influence human physiology; and (2) are able to learn and understand difficult topics.

-How to memorize physics equations for the MCAT?
+How do you memorize physics equations for the MCAT?

 The best way to memorize physics equations is by repeatedly using flashcards two to three times per day.